LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"This works but is inefficient because we have to walk the (potentially very large) tree [multiple times].
-This is an output-driven approach because it “pulls” information from the input model according to the output order."*
+This is an output-driven approach because it 'pulls' information from the input model according to the output order."*

 *"The second choice is to walk the input model a single time,